DataONEorg/d1_python/d1_mn_generic/doc/source/setup-apache.rst

 The :term:`mod_ssl` module handles TLS/SSL connections for GMN and validates client side certificates.
-It is included in the apache2-common package.
+It is included in the apache2-common package, installed in the next step.

 The :term:`mod_wsgi` module enables Apache to communicate with Django and GMN.

   Install and enable required modules::

     $ sudo apt-get --yes install libapache2-mod-wsgi apache2.2-common

+  * You may receive a message saying that the apache2 configuration is broken.
+    If so, ignore it.

     $ sudo a2enmod wsgi ssl rewrite

   Enable the GMN virtual host::